KenKundert/nestedtext/doc/file_format.rst

     is not used as an escape character; backslash has no special meaning anywhere in *NestedText*.

+    A quoted key starts with the leading quote character and ends when the matching quote character is found along with a trailing colon (there may be white space between the closing quote and the colon).
     A key is invalid if it contains two or more instances of a quote character separated from ``:␣`` by zero or more space characters where the quote character in one is a single quote and the quote character in another is the